kmrug/Advent-of-Code-2024/Day-02/README.md

 ---

 ## 📂 Files in This Folder
-- `solution.java` → Java implementation of the puzzle.
+- `PuzzleDay2.java` → Java implementation of the puzzle.
 - `reports.txt` → The input file containing the reactor reports.
 - `reportsTest.txt` → The input file containing the reactor reports.